Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

 where $\tilde{C}_{\ell}$ is the observed angular power spectrum as in Eq.~\ref{Cl_tilde}.
 The matrix $\partial_\alpha \mathcal{C}_\ell = \partial\mathcal{C}_\ell/\partial\theta_\alpha$ contains the derivatives of the elements of the covariance matrix with respect to a given cosmological parameter $\theta_\alpha$, keeping all the others fixed.
 The forecasted marginal error on the parameter $\theta_\alpha$ is given by the square root of the diagonal element of the inverse Fisher matrix, $\sigma_{\theta_\alpha}=\sqrt{F^{-1}_{\alpha\alpha}}$.

-In order to assess the detectability of the cross--correlations, it is also useful to compute its SNR.
-In particular, we follow the discussion of Ref.~\cite{Scelfo:2020jyw}.
+In order to assess the detectability of the cross--correlations, it is useful to compute its SNR.
+We follow the discussion of~\cite{Scelfo:2020jyw}.
 We organise the cross--correlation angular power spectra from different tracers and bin pairs in a vector $\mathbf{C}_\ell$ as follows:

 To each element $I$ of this array, one can associate a pair of indexed $[I_1, I_2]$ corresponding to the tracer and redshift bin of the angular power spectrum in each specific entry.
 With this notation, the related covariance matrix can be defined as